Deep Reinforcement Learning for Controlled Traversing of the Attractor Landscape of Boolean Models in the Context of Cellular Reprogramming: Materials and methods

-The left-hand side of the above inequality is strictly less than 1 and hence $\mathbb{P}_A$ is not a~probability distribution on $A$, which leads to a~contradiction.
-In consequence, $|PA| \geq 1$. \end{proof}

-\begin{observation} In the case of the~uniform stationary distribution on an~attractor, the associated pseudo-attractor is equal to the attractor: Let $A$ be an~attractor of a~PBN such that the unique stationary distribution of the underlying Markov chain of the PBN restricted to $A$ is uniform.
-Then, for the pseudo-attractor $PA$ associated with $A$ it holds that $PA=A$. \end{observation}
+\begin{theorem} Let $A$ be an~attractor of a~PBN such that the unique stationary distribution of the underlying Markov chain of the PBN restricted to $A$ is uniform.
+Then, for the pseudo-attractor $PA$ associated with $A$ it holds that $PA=A$, i.e., the pseudo-attractor and the attractor are equal. \end{theorem}